CuriousCurio/Gecko-Lua/README.md

 A Luau (Roblox Lua) Class creator

-Creates classes that preform like C++, C#, Java    But in lua
+Creates classes that preform like C++, C#, Java    By using lua metatables

 I'll add completed documentation later